mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 ---

-Martin Kern, I enjoyed our ride to _Heroldsberg_.
-Taking the time to show me the nuances of riding in Germany was immeasurable to my experience.
+Martin Kern, I enjoyed our ride out to _Heroldsberg_.
+Taking the time to show me the nuances of riding around _Nürnberg_ was immeasurable to my experience in Germany.

 ---